Frequently Asked Questions

 (c) by legally residing in Cyprus for 7 years and

-The Cyprus Investment Program is a regulation that amongst other allows people to obtain citizenship in Cyprus provided they have invested a minimum amount of funds in qualifying investments and comply with certain anti-money laundering requirements.
+The Cyprus Investment Program is a regulation that amongst other that allowed people to obtain citizenship in Cyprus provided they have invested a minimum amount of funds in qualifying investments and comply with certain anti-money laundering requirements. *Please note that this program was closed in 2020 and no longer valid.

 Under the new citizenship regulations voted in August 2020, Cypriot Developers are excluded from being regulated citizenship service providers.